avast/rabbitmq-scala-client/Migration-6_1-8.md

 ---

-The client now uses circe 0.11, Monix 3.0 RC2, cats 1+ and cats-effect 1+.
+The client now uses circe 0.11, cats 2+ and cats-effect 2+ (doesn't use Monix anymore).